Murchison Falls National Park – Uganda’s Best All-Around Wildlife Park

 There is nothing like a sunrise or late afternoon game drive with its Rothschild Giraffes, Elephants, Buffaloes, antelopes, lions, leopards, warthogs, Savannah birds and more.

 Game Drives are about three hours in length – not too long if you are on a family safari with small children.
+Unlike in other African Park the distance to the Game Drives is quite reasonable.

 Game Drives in Murchison Falls Park are simply a great way to experience the African Wild in Uganda.